 Controlled efforts were evident in the Ministry of Health’s lack of advocacy for people to seek medical advice whenever they suspected symptoms of cancer.
 The Secretary of the BECC also expressed the organization’s position in avoiding a “cancerphobia” and overloading doctors.
 He was quick to state the difference between the US-style and the British approach while lauding the success of the American Cancer Society in its public education efforts.

 The World Health Organization (WHO) predicts that, by 2030, cancer will cause 18% of all deaths globally.
 However, WHO also states that at least 30% of all cancer deaths can be prevented.
-Historical research efforts have mainly been focused on “early identification and treatment”.
+Throughout the history of cancer research, there has been a heavy focus on “early identification and treatment”.
 However, cancer prevention research is now in the limelight.
-Thanks to research, more people in UK and around the world understand the various ways they can minimise their risk of developing different types of cancer.
+Thanks to research, more people in the UK and around the world understand the various ways they can minimise their risk of developing different types of cancer.

 At Cancer Prevention Research Trust, we are at the forefront in supporting research in cancer prevention and educating the public on how to reduce their risks of developing cancer.
 Being a charity, we rely solely on your donations, legacies and memoriam gifts to support the efforts of hospitals and universities across towards cancer prevention.
 Donate today – even the smallest contribution can make a difference.